 GapFit Breath Open-Back Tank – I have purchased these tie-back tanks for a few years now.
 I love that they are both breezy and cute, while still having some coverage.
 And you can tie the back tighter for a more closed back snug fit, or looser to have it more open and breezy.
 Gap $30 ($18 during their 40% off sales)

 Roxy Sun Hats

 Roxy is my go-to for trucker hats, and cute summer tanks, shorts, and swimsuits.
 I feel like they’re often overlooked as an outdoor brand!
 But they have tons of cute and quality gear.
 They’re not just for surfers!
 Roxy $11+

-Beach Classics Cheeky Bikini – Summer 2021 was seeing way more mainstream adoption of the cheeky bikini.
+Beach Classics Cheeky Bikini – Last summer was seeing way more mainstream adoption of the cheeky bikini.
 I love Roxy for their surf inspired swimwear.
 Their suits are made to last and stay put.
 That’s what’s great about surf brand swimwear and not just fashion swimwear.
 So if you haven’t given the cheeky bikini a try, consider Roxy or other surf brands.
 They’re actually more flattering than you might think.
 Just size up!
 Roxy $35+

 Gifts for Outdoorsy Women: $50-$100

 Gifting in the $50+ price range is usually a lot easier to find ideas.
 So if you need some inspiration, here are my favorite gifts for outdoorsy women over $50.

 Mountain Hardwear Crater Lake Hooded Sun Shirt – This sun shirt is great for super light coverage while hiking, kayaking, or paddle boarding.
 It also makes my list for What to Wear Paddle Boarding!
 I’m pretty picky when it comes to sun shirts and this one is actually lightweight enough.
 It acts as a great rashguard for water activities as well.
 REI $60